jdumm/mooses/README.md

 # Mooses

-Count how many moosies have gone over the river Älven in Den Stora Älgvandringen!
+Count how many moosies have gone over the river Älven in [Den Stora Älgvandringen](https://github.com/jdumm/mooses/blob/main/notebooks/Mooses.ipynb) on SVT Play!

 Status:
 * Reads a single frame (screenshot) from a file using OpenCV.